 Unfortunately, not all slip and fall victims get the chance to recover.

 If you lost a family member due to a slip and fall accident, we know that there’s nothing anyone can say to make up for what’s happened.
-This is a tragedy, one that never had to happen in the first place, and nothing can replace the loved one you are mourning.
+This is a tragedy that never had to happen in the first place.
+Nothing can replace the loved one you are mourning.

-There are many reasons why it may make sense to pursue a wrongful death claim after a fatal slip and fall accident.
-Here are some of the reasons our clients have chosen to move forward with a claim against the defendants who stole their loved ones from them:
+There are many reasons it makes sense to pursue a wrongful death claim after a fatal slip and fall accident.
+Some of the reasons our clients have chosen to move forward with a claim against the defendants who stole their loved ones from them include:

 In a wrongful death claim that arises from a slip and fall accident, you can seek compensation for several types of damages, including: